teeaychem/otter_sat/README.md

           Remember everything.
           Equivalent to passing both '--no-reduction' and 'no_restarts'.

+      --no_subsumption
+          Prevent (some simple) self-subsumption.

+          That is, when performing resolutinon some stronger form of a clause may be found.
+          Subsumption allows the weaker clause is replaced (subsumed by) the stronger clause.
+          For example, p ∨ r subsumes p ∨ q ∨ r.

   -p, --preprocess
           Perform some pre-processing before a solve.
           For the moment this is limited to settling all atoms which occur with a unique polarity.

   -s, --stats
           Display stats during a solve.

-  -u, --subsumption
-          Allow (some simple) self-subsumption.

-          That is, when performing resolutinon some stronger form of a clause may be found.
-          Subsumption allows the weaker clause is replaced (subsumed by) the stronger clause.
-          For example, p ∨ r subsumes p ∨ q ∨ r.

   -🧹, --tidy-watches
           Continue updating watches for all queued literals after a conflict.